 Philippe Vandenberg - 1998

-On their way are a bearded man with a staff and a lion.
-The undulating landscape they are heading through is suggested by a few vibrating pencil lines.
-Written above the twosome, are the words De leeuwenherder (The Lion Shepherd).
-It is one of the many mythical figures that appear in Philippe Vandenberg’s work in the second half of the 1990s.
-By introducing figures from art history, literature and the Bible, he denounces mankind’s perpetual state of greed, violence, oppression and abuse.
-The alternative is mobility.
-In his art, emotional and intellectual movement as well as social and political mobility, are symbolized by The Lion Shepherd and the many nomads wandering around.
-In perpetual motion, they move on, like the painter does, “in line with the motion of reality”.
+On their journey, a bearded man with a staff and a lion make their way through an undulating landscape, which is suggested by a few dynamic pencil lines.
+Above the pair, the words De Leeuwenherder (The Lion Shepherd) are written.
+This is one of the many mythical figures that appear in Philippe Vandenberg’s work from the second half of the 1990s.
+By introducing figures from art history, literature, and the Bible, Vandenberg critiques mankind’s perpetual state of greed, violence, oppression, and abuse.
+The alternative he proposes is mobility.
+In his art, both emotional and intellectual movement, as well as social and political mobility, are symbolised by The Lion Shepherd and the many nomads wandering throughout his works.
+Perpetually in motion, they move on, just as the painter does, “in line with the motion of reality”.

-Philippe Vandenberg ’s (1952-2009) drawings and paintings strongly denounce humanity.
-They are moving, provocative and force us to reflect.
-The central theme is man’s struggle with himself and others, observed through the lens of cultural, political and social history.
-In Vandenberg’s art, this struggle is often critical, sometimes compassionate, but always imagined in rich colour and with a pinch of humour.
+Philippe Vandenberg (1952–2009) was known for his drawings and paintings that strongly critique humanity.
+His works are moving, provocative, and force us to reflect.
+The central theme of his art is mankind’s struggle with itself and with others, viewed through the lens of cultural, political, and social history.
+This struggle is often presented as critical, sometimes compassionate, but always rendered in rich colour and with a touch of humour.

-Since the founding of the Philippe Vandenberg Foundation in 2009, his work has been discovered across the globe.
-His art has been shown in solo exhibitions in Hamburg, New York, Paris, London and Seoul among others.
-In 2020, the first institutional exhibition in Belgium on Vandenberg since his death was held in BOZAR under the name Philippe Vandenberg.
+Since the founding of the Philippe Vandenberg Foundation in 2009, his work has been discovered worldwide.
+His art has been shown in solo exhibitions in Hamburg, New York, Paris, London, and Seoul, among other cities.
+In 2020, the first institutional exhibition in Belgium dedicated to Vandenberg since his death was held at BOZAR under the title Philippe Vandenberg.
 Molenbeek.

-In The Philippe Vandenberg Foundation generously keeps the legacy of Philippe Vandenberg mobile.
-The Foundation operates on national and international levels and has three objectives: to manage the artist’s estate and studio, to facilitate research into his oeuvre and to make his work more accessible in dialogue with artists, researchers, curators and the public.
-Around the year, they offer visits to his studio in Molenbeek.
+The Philippe Vandenberg Foundation generously preserves the legacy of Philippe Vandenberg, ensuring it remains mobile.
+The Foundation operates both nationally and internationally with three primary objectives: to manage the artist’s estate and studio, to facilitate research into his oeuvre, and to make his work more accessible through dialogue with artists, researchers, curators, and the public.
+Throughout the year, they offer visits to his studio in Molenbeek.